caj50/caj50.github.io/Analysis Tutorials/MA10207BT10/index.md

 <div class="figure" style="text-align: center">
 <img src="Holder.svg" alt="A diagram illustrating Hölder continuity."  />
 <p class="caption">(\#fig:Holder)An example of a Hölder continuous function.
-In this case, there exists constants $L$ and $\alpha$ such that we can translate a double parabola along the function in a way that the function remains within the shaded areas.</p>
+In this case, there exists constants $L$ and $\alpha$ such that we can translate a double parabola along the function so that the function remains within the shaded areas.</p>
 </div>

 You've already shown in a previous problem sheet that if $D$ is an interval, and $\alpha > 1$, then the only $\alpha$-Hölder continuous functions are constant.
 Another important class of Hölder continuous functions occurs when $\alpha = 1.$ This is a case you're also likely to have come across in the problem sheets: